Why Romance Writers Should Attend Author Events

 Get Inspired and Motivated

 I’m always itching to write when I’m at a book event.
 Being around other authors and readers is energizing.
-At Malice Domestic, I ran into a book blogger who focuses mainly on cozy mystery, but she mentioned my romance coming out next week.
+At Malice Domestic, I ran into a book blogger who focuses mainly on cozy mysteries, but she mentioned my romance.
 I didn’t realize she read romance.
-I’d been struggling to finish the book, but hearing her tell me she was eager for my book release boosted my motivation to get it done.
+I’d been struggling to finish the book, but hearing her say she was eager for my book’s release boosted my motivation to get it done.

 Meet Authors

-- Heather Graham (who I talked to as I know someone she’s in a band with)
+• Heather Graham (whom I talked to, as I know someone she’s in a band with)

 But beyond that, I’ve met and befriended many mid-list, unknown, and emerging authors.
-Some I see regularly when I attend events.
+Some I see regularly at events.
 It’s like running into my old friends again.

 Get an Agent/Publisher